quicwg/base-drafts/draft-ietf-quic-qpack.md

 Entries with an absolute index greater than a frame's Base Index cannot be referenced by that frame.
-If the decoder encounters a reference to an entry which has already been dropped from the table, this MUST be treated as a stream error of type `HTTP_QPACK_DECOMPRESSION_FAILED` error code.
+If the decoder encounters a reference to an entry which has already been dropped from the table, this MUST be treated as a stream error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.
 If this reference occurs on the control stream, this MUST be treated as a session error.

 ## HEADERS Frames on the Control Stream